muratk5n/thirdwave/en/README.md

 Ukraine and an induced energy crisis..
-[It is] an exceptional internal leak from the close-to-government think tank RAND Corporation, known among other things to have been behind American foreign and defense policy strategy during the Cold War, a detailed account is given of how the United States planned the energy crisis in Europe"
+[It is] an exceptional internal leak from the close-to-government think tank RAND Corporation, known among other things to have been behind American foreign and defense policy strategy during the Cold War"

 [[-]](https://www.riotimesonline.com/brazil-news/modern-day-censorship/swedish-newspaper-publishes-leaked-u-s-strategic-plan-to-destroy-german-economy/)